LukeShortCloud/rootpages/markdown/file_systems.md

 #### Network - Ceph - Installation - Quick

 This example demonstrates how to deploy a 3 node Ceph cluster with both the monitor and OSD services.
-In production, monitor servers should be seperated from the OSD storage nodes.
+In production, monitor servers should be separated from the OSD storage nodes.

 * Create a new Ceph cluster group, by default called "ceph."
 ```